k2view-academy/K2View-Academy/articles/AI_fusion/02_agent_framework/08_vector_db_integration.md

 * **Initialize** — prepare the table.
 For this, you can use the *VectorInitializer* flow (`PgVectorInitializer` or `SqliteVectorInitializer`).

 * **Grounding** — processing of the initial sources.
-It is recommended to transform resources, such as documents and web pages, into markdown format.
+It is recommended to transform resources, such as documents and web pages, into Markdown format.
   During the agentic flow, these documents are provided to the AI to be part of its context.
-The markdown format is very useful when working with AI models, enabling adding simple tags, hinting about titles, sections, list and so on.
+The Markdown format is very useful when working with AI models, enabling adding simple tags, hinting about titles, sections, list and so on.

-  > A very useful utility is ["markitdown"](https://github.com/microsoft/markitdown) - a Python library, which transforms many formats to markdown.
-Examples of file types formats it converts: PDF, PowerPoint, Word, Excel, Images (png, jpg), HTML, Text-based formats (CSV, JSON, XML).
+  > A very useful utility is ["markitdown"](https://github.com/microsoft/markitdown), which is a Python library that transforms various file formats into Markdown.
+Examples of file formats it can convert include PDF, PowerPoint, Word, Excel, images (PNG, JPG), HTML, and text-based formats such as CSV, JSON, and XML.

-* **Chunking** — slicing and splitting the processed document into smaller, semantically meaningful pieces , for better search.
+* **Chunking** — splitting the processed document into smaller, semantically meaningful pieces, for more effective search.

-  For this purpose you can use the `chunker` actor.
+  For this purpose, you can use the `chunker` actor.

-* **Embedding** — Converts the text chunks into numerical vector embeddings using an embedding model.
+* **Embedding** — converts text chunks into numerical vector embeddings using an embedding model.

-  * Use the embedding interface that you define at the project.
+  * Use the embedding interface that you defined in the project.
-  * During this process you shall loop on chunks and embed each chink using `embed` actor.
+  * During this process, you should loop over the chunks and embed each one using the `embed` actor.

-* **Indexing** — The load phase, where those vectors are stored and organized in the vector database.
+* **Indexing** — the load phase, during which vectors are stored and organized in the vector database.

-  For this you can use the *VectorLoader* flow (`PgVectorLoader` or `SqliteVectorLoader`)
+  For this you can use the *VectorLoader* flow (`PgVectorLoader` or `SqliteVectorLoader`).

 ## Retrieval / Search

-The search process is built from two steps:
+The search process consists of two steps:

-- **Embed** — transform the search term or sentence into vector.
+- **Embed** — transforms the search term or sentence into a vector.
-  Use the **embed** actor for doing it.
+  Use the **embed** actor to perform this step.
 - **Query** — search for matched results at the Vector DB.
 Note that because this search is done by semantic similarity, then usually more than a single search result is being used.
 In addition each result is retrieved with its rate.